Oral Cancer Screenings Houston

 What Happens If Any Signs of Oral Cancer Are Detected?

-We’ll perform a quick oral cancer screening every time you come to see us, and if a suspicious area is detected, we will discuss your next steps in the very same appointment.
+Your oral surgeon in Houston will perform a quick oral cancer screening every time you see them, and if a suspicious area is detected, they will discuss your next steps in the very same appointment.
 Persistent lesions should be biopsied right away for a proper diagnosis.
-For other, less serious warning signs, we may recommend you come back in a couple of weeks to see if the area has healed or changed.
+For other, less serious warning signs, they may recommend you come back in a couple of weeks to see if the area has healed or changed.

-If you ultimately end up needing a growth removed from your mouth, our team is more than qualified to handle the procedure.
-For particularly large cancers, we can reconstruct the jawbone as well to help a patient maintain their normal appearance and function.
+If you ultimately end up needing a growth removed from your mouth, oral surgeons are more than qualified to handle the procedure.
+For particularly large cancers, they can reconstruct the jawbone as well to help you maintain their normal appearance and function.
 No matter what you need, you can feel confident knowing you have a capable team of experts on your side.

 How Often Should You Be Screened for Oral Cancer?

 Most adults should have an oral cancer screening at least annually.
 This is the best way to ensure that if oral cancer does develop, it can be detected and treated early.
-Patients who are at a higher risk of developing oral cancer, including smokers/tobacco users, people with a family history of oral cancer, and those who have had HPV or oral cancer before, may need to have more frequent screenings from the oral surgeons in Houston.
-If you have never had an oral cancer screening or if it’s been a while since you were last tested, we highly recommend that you contact us here at Piney Point Oral & Maxillofacial Surgery to book an appointment.
+Patients who are at a higher risk of developing oral cancer, including smokers/tobacco users, people with a family history of oral cancer, and those who have HPV or have had oral cancer before, may need to have more frequent screenings from their oral surgeons in Houston.
+If you have never had an oral cancer screening or if it’s been a while since you were last tested, it’s highly recommend that you contact Piney Point Oral & Maxillofacial Surgery of Houston to book an appointment.

-We hope that you never have to fight oral cancer.
-You can reduce your chances of developing this disease if you avoid tobacco products, do not overconsume alcohol, eat a healthy diet, and always use proper sun protection.
+You can reduce your chances of developing oral cancer if you avoid tobacco products, do not overconsume alcohol, eat a healthy diet, and always use proper sun protection.

 If you ever notice any suspicious areas in your mouth, or your dentist performs a screening and suggests that you get a biopsy, take prompt action!
 The sooner you get a diagnosis, the sooner you can visit a team of oral surgeons in Houston to get treatment underway.
 Then, you can get on the road to recovery, and hopefully, suffer minimal consequences to your quality of life.